lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ## Generate TensorRT engines
 The TensorRT egnines can be generated in two systems: x86 and arm.
-Both systems share the same hyperparameter file, while the dockerfile and docker-compose file are different.
+Both systems share the same hyperparameter file, while the dockerfile and docker-compose files are different.

-### Create a hyperparameter file
-Create a hyperparamter yaml file `./config/2023-07-19_trt.yaml` that works for both systems:
+Create a hyperparamter yaml file `./config/2023-07-19_trt.yaml`:
 ```yaml
 task: segment  # (str) YOLO task, i.e. detect, segment, classify, pose, where classify, pose are NOT tested
 mode: export  # (str) YOLO mode, i.e. train, predict, export, val, track, benchmark, where track, benchmark are NOT tested